Identifying and Nurturing Math Talent at Scale: An Experiment with Art of Problem Solving Self-Paced Classes in Tamil Nadu, India

 Secondary Outcomes (end points)

-1. Qualitative evidence on students’ interest in STEM, belief in math abilities, future plans, and other behavioral outcomes, collected at the end of 10th and 12th grade.
+1. Qualitative evidence on students’ interest in STEM, belief in math abilities, attitude to towards math, plans, comfort and use of technology, and other behavioral outcomes, collected at the end of 10th and 12th grade.

 Secondary Outcomes (explanation)